snwh/ubuntu-post-install/README.md

     git clone https://github.com/snwh/ubuntu-post-install.git

-###About:
+##Usage:

+Run from source folder:

+    ./ubuntu-post-install-script.sh

+##About:

+Ubuntu Post Install Script is a simple bash script for automating the reconfiguration of a fresh Ubuntu installation –installing favourite applications, setting up configurations, etc.

-This Ubuntu Post Install Script works for versions 13.04 and below and or both 32-bit and 64-bit architectures –feel free to copy, improve and distribute.
+It is compatible with Ubuntu 13.04 and below, as well as both 32 and b4 bit architectures

+Feel free to copy, improve and distribute.